MDViktor/rsschool-cv-stage0/cv.md

 ---
 ## Key competencies:
 ---
     The desire that everything obeys logic motivates me to create, to act.
     I love getting to the bottom of the truth.
     I love mathematics, but for education I went to economics.
     I want to fix this by becoming a programmer.
     Today I am a printing press operator in a printing house, which gives me a good help for typesetting.
 ---
+## Skills:
+- **HTML**
+- **CSS**
+- **JavaScript (basic)**
+- **Git**
+- **Python**
+---